jhibberd/beagle/README.markdown

 It's possible to solve this problem using sequential or randomised brute force, however this algorithm strives for a more "intelligent" solution.

-(this is my first haskell program so please excuse newbie mistakes.)